pratik2508/License-Plate-Detection-And-Blurring/README.md

 # Test
 - - Use `test.py --weights weights/latest.pt` to test YOLOv3 weights.

+# MAP : 87
-# Model has accuracy around 85%-90%  with no to very less false -ve's.
+- Model has accuracy around 85%-90%  with no to very less false -ve's.